Experiences & Case Studies - Safe and Sound Protocol

 Her complaint profile included:

-• Extreme and rapidly occurring fatigue on exertion (Post Exertional Malaise - PEM)
+• Extreme and rapidly onset fatigue during exercise (Post-Exertional Malaise — PEM)

 • Sleep disorders and non-vigorous sleep